Mike Setefano

 Mike Setefano is a former Samoa international rugby league footballer who played at the 1995 Rugby League World Cup.

 Playing career

+In 1987, Setefano was selected for the Junior Kiwis tour of Great Britain.

 Setefano played for the Auckland City Vulcans in the 1994 Lion Red Cup, and toured New Zealand with Western Samoa in 1994.
 In 1995 he joined the North Harbour Sea Eagles, and was part of the team that won the 1995 Lion Red Cup.

-He was part of the Western Samoa 1992 Pacific Cup, and 1996 Pacific Challenge sides.
+Setefano represented Western Samoa at international level, and played in the 1992 Pacific Cup, scoring two tries in their 18–12 win against Tonga in the final.
+He was also part of the squad for the 1994 Pacific Cup and 1996 Pacific Challenge.